News & Announcements

 The dynamic nonce gets added to both external and inline scripts.

-Enhanced web security made simple with the Netlify Dynamic CSP integration
+Enhanced web security made simple with the Netlify Dynamic CSP extension

-We’re excited for you to try out the CSP integration on your site.
+We’re excited for you to try out the Content Security Policy extension on your site.
 Let us know what you think in the forums!
 If you or your team encounters any issues, please let us know by filing an issue on the GitHub repo.

 If you’re not a Netlify Enterprise customer, reach out to our team for a custom demo.